Mayamariaruth/tic_tac_toe/README.md

 - Add more fun design aspects such as colors and emojis.
 - Improve the Computer's mark selection based on the game board after each user selection.

+## Data model

+This project is a functional based application with one global variable, "board".

+This variable is passed through the various functions that run the game and it updates its value (replacing the numbers with an "X" or "O") after each user input during the Tic Tac Toe game.

+The global variable is then reset at the end of the playthrough by declaring it again with its initial value in the play_game function.

 ## Testing

 ### Manual testing